symfony/symfony-docs/components/routing/introduction.rst

 4. An array of options.
 These contain internal settings for the route and are the least commonly needed.

-5. A hostname.
-This is matched against the hostname of the request.
+5. A host.
+This is matched against the host of the request.
 See :doc:`/components/routing/hostname_pattern` for more details.

 6. An array of schemes.
 These enforce a certain HTTP scheme (``http``, ``https``).